 Encourage Kids to Play with Their Favorite Toys

 Make a household rule that if you don’t use something for a certain period of time, you get rid of it.
 For toys, we make that rule 2 months.
 If my kids have not played with a toy in the span of 2 months, I get rid of it.
 I talk about it often with them so they aren’t surprised.

 Designate a bin in your house for donating old toys.
 Periodically put it out near the toys and encourage your kids to fill it up with toys they aren’t interested in anymore.
 Remind them that this is part of making room for new toys.
 If you give them the choice to get rid of toys, they will feel more in control.

 Pro-tip: Don’t keep this bin out in the open.
 Otherwise your kids will keep taking toys out of the bin.
 Hide it in the garage, attic, or closet.

 Operate on a “One Toy In, One Toy Out” Rule

 Encourage everyone in your house to live under the rule: “One in, one out”.
 For everything you buy, go through your house and donate or sell something.

 If you consistently talk about decluttering all year long, it won’t be a shock to the kids when you want to declutter toys before Christmas.
 Make this a conversation that you keep on the table throughout the year and cleaning out toys for Christmas will come easily.

-It’s Okay to Declutter without the Kids
+Is it Okay to Declutter Toys without the Kids?

 While I love involving my kids in the process, I also declutter a lot when they go to grandma’s house.
 I put toys in the donate bin and wait a few days to see if the kids miss them.
 In not, I donate the toys.